On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Introduction

 To ultimately improve the bootstrap assumptions on Vlasov matter quantities, these scaled energy estimates are insufficient.
 To complete the argument, we derive a complementary, unscaled series of estimates with the same hierarchical approach.
 Regarding terms of the type described in \eqref{eq:vlasov-beyond-bl}, the fact that $\nabla\Sigma$ is small (albeit divergent, see \eqref{eq:APmidSigma}) ensures that no loss of $\epsilon$-control occurs as soon as we allow for horizontal derivatives.
 Otherwise, these energy estimates are proven in much the same way as their scaled counterparts.
 Since they are slightly more delicate, we always focus on proving the latter type in Section \ref{sec:vlasov} and sketch the relevant adaptations for the former scaled estimates.\\

 Energy estimates for spacetime quantities and scalar field matter follow along similar lines as in \cite{FU23}, since Vlasov energies enter the respective estimates with time-integrable weights, as we discuss in Section \ref{subsec:energy-old}.
 In particular, since the sectional curvature is negligible compared to both matter contributions in the Friedman equation \eqref{eq:Friedman} and we do not make use of the specific value of sectional curvature otherwise, extending the argument of \cite{FU23} to $\kappa\in\R$ also only leads to error terms of low order (see, in particular, Lemma \ref{lem:en-error-cancellation}).
 When considering how Vlasov matter couples into the remaining field equations, the rescaled momentum constraint \eqref{eq:REEqMom} is the only term that is not evidently asymptotically weaker than scalar field matter.
 Here, the leading scalar field term is $Ca^{-3}\nabla\phi$.
 Note that scalar field energies scale $\nabla\phi$ by $a^4$.
-Accounting for this, Vlasov energies are always enter spacetime and scalar field energy estimates with time integrable weights that are strictly smaller than those for scalar field energies.\\
+Accounting for this, Vlasov energies are always enter spacetime and scalar field energy estimates with time integrable weights that are strictly smaller than those for scalar field energies.
+In anticipation of the total energy discussed next paragraph, we also derive energy estimates scaled by powers of $a^\frac{\omega}4$ for the shear, for Bel-Robinson variables and curvature terms, which follow by similar arguments as their unscaled counterparts.\\

-\textbf{Bootstrap improvement and the main theorem.} Given that Vlasov matter is asymptotically negligible on the energy level, it is sufficient to prevent Vlasov energies from diverging too strongly to obtain strong energy bounds for the other solution variables.
-More precisely, choosing $\omega\gg c\sigma>0$, we schematically construct the total energy (see Definition \ref{def:total}) as
+\textbf{Bootstrap improvement and the main theorem.} Structurally, our strategy to obtain strong energy bounds is to construct estimates of the following schematic form